“Be honest, be nice, be a flower, not a weed.”

-- To come up roses – this idiom is used to describe a situation which has developed in a very favorable way: His career has come up roses.
+- To come up roses – used to describe a situation which has developed in a very favorable way: His career has come up roses.

 - Shrinking violet – a very shy person: Don’t be such a shrinking violet – everybody wants to know your name.

 - To cut down the tall poppies – to criticize people who are extraordinary in some way and stand out from the crowd: Gossips always cut down the tall poppies – that’s the thing they do best.

 - To gild [gɪld] the lily – to decorate something that is already decorated: There’s a picture on the wall – we shouldn’t try to gild the lily.

 - Late bloomer – a person who achieves success late in life: This actor is a late bloomer but it’s better to become a star late than never.